Winston-Lin/dziganto.github.io/_posts/2017-7-28-Do-You-Even-Data-Science.md

 Run a Google search.
 You'll find innumerable opinions on the matter.
 In fact, you can spend an hour, an afternoon, or probably even a week engrossed in this mind numbing task.

 And it never ends.
-It seems every week there's a new post about what a data scientist is and what a data scientist is not.
+It seems every week there's a new post delineating what a data scientist is and what a data scientist is not.
 Some weeks you have to be an expert in Statistics and others you have to know Scala.
 Some weeks you have to be an expert in software development, machine learning, big data technologies, and visualization tools.
 And some weeks you have to actually know how to talk to people and clearly articulate your ideas in addition to all the other technical skills.
 Every week I read these posts, and every week I cringe.

  ## The Myth of Boxes
  ![boxes](/assets/images/boxes.jpg?raw=true){: .center-image }
  Credit: [movingboxestoronto](http://www.movingboxestoronto.net/portals/562/images/maintenance.jpg){: .center-image }

 Maybe it's human nature or maybe it's elitism but these posts revolve around this idea that you can place people into metaphorical boxes.
-One box is labeled **Not Data Scientist** and the other **Data Scientist**.
+One is labeled **Data Scientist** and the other **Not Data Scientist**.
 Where and how you decide to draw the line determines which people go into which boxes.

 But why the discrepancies?

 One possible explanation is that that one's experiences bias one's worldview.
 Let me clarify with an example.
-I have a Master's degree from a well-known univesity, have to build everything from scratch to truly understand it,  and prefer an even mix of working alone and collaborating with others.
+I have a Master's degree from a well-known university, have to build everything from scratch to truly understand it,  and prefer an even mix of working alone and collaborating with others.
 Therefore, it's easy for me to assume every data scientist should have a Master's or PhD from a reputable university.
 It's easy for me to assume every data scientist should build everything from scratch.
 And it's easy for me to assume every data scientist should work in exactly the same way as I do.
 I mean, I'm a data scientist.
 I know what it takes.
 Right?

 This is lazy thinking - a mental shortcut if you will.
 To assume everyone must share my experiences is myopic.
 Sure, it worked for me, but other data scientists have very different experiences.
 That's fine.
 That's normal.
 In fact, that's ideal because the world is chock full of difficult problems.
 Solutions aren't going to come from a homogeneous group.
 We need fresh ideas, open lines of communication, and inclusion.
 We need to shift our thinking.